-Prof. Stathatou received her B.S./M.S. in Civil Engineering and her Ph.D. in Chemical Engineering from the National Technical University of Athens, Greece (NTUA).
-She conducted her postdoctoral research at the MIT Center for Bits & Atoms after winning the Bodossaki Postdoctoral Scholarship, where she was leading sustainability related research and activities including environmental remediation, sustainable energy sources and biomaterials.
+Prof. Stathatou received her B.S./M.S. in Civil Engineering and her Ph.D. in Chemical Engineering from the National Technical University of Athens (NTUA), Greece.
+She conducted postdoctoral research at the Massachusetts Institute of Technology (MIT), Center for Bits & Atoms as a Bodossaki Postdoctoral Fellow, where she led interdisciplinary projects on alternative energy, environmental remediation, and bio-based materials.

 Ph.D., National Technical University of Athens, 2017